bhauman/bhauman.github.com/drafts/housing-bubble.md

 80%"/>
 </p>

+For soccer fans this pattern of octagons and pentagons should look familiar.
+You are essentially looking at a [soccer ball](http://en.wikipedia.org/wiki/File:Soccer_ball.svg).

-Now let's pick out a shape that maps to a 4x8 sheet with as little waste as possible.
+Now let's pick out a repeating pattern of triangles that maps to a 4x8 sheet with as little waste as possible.

 <p>
 <img src="/assets/images/dome/half_hexagon_shape.png"/>
 </p>

+This shape is half of one of the octagons found in the structure.
 This one shape repeated 30 times accounts for 73% of the skin of this structure.
 When you consider that we are going to have two plastic domes(interior and exterior) and 2 foam board domes for insulation.
-The discovery of one shape that covers so much area is a pretty amazing simplifier.
+The discovery of one shape that covers so much area is a very effective simplification.

-If we lay this shape out on a 4x8 sheet of material this is what we
+If we lay out this shape so that it fits on a 4x8 sheet of material this is what we get:
-get:

 <p>
 <img src="/assets/images/dome/first_peice_layout.png"/>